Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Uncertainty quantification for community structure

-The most immediate results on uncertainty quantification are obtained with the help of the results in the previous section: if we know that the sequences $(p_n)$ and $(q_n)$ satisfy requirements like \cref{eq:pbmpnqn} or \cref{eq:pbmdetectcritical}, so that recovery or detection is guaranteed, then a consistent sequence of confidence sets is easily constructed from credible sets, as shown in subsection~\ref{sub:postconsconf} and the sizes of these credible sets as well as the sizes of associated confidence sets are controlled.

-If the sequences $(p_n)$ and $(q_n)$ are unknown, or if we require explicit confidence levels, confidence sets can still be constructed from credible sets under conditions requiring that credible levels grow to one quickly enough.
-Enlargement of credible sets may be used to mitigate this condition, whenever we are close to the Erd\"os-R\'enyi submodel, as discussed in subsection~\ref{sub:credisconf}.
+Our first results on uncertainty quantification are obtained with the help of the results in the previous section: if we know that the sequences $(p_n)$ and $(q_n)$ satisfy requirements like \cref{eq:pbmpnqn} or \cref{eq:pbmdetectcritical}, so that exact or almost-exact recovery is guaranteed, then a consistent sequence of confidence sets is easily constructed from credible sets, as shown in \cref{sub:postconsconf} and the sizes of these credible sets as well as the sizes of associated confidence sets are controlled.
+If we cannot guarantee \cref{eq:pbmpnqn} or \cref{eq:pbmdetectcritical}, or if we require explicit control over confidence levels, confidence sets can still be constructed from credible sets under conditions requiring that credible levels grow to one quickly enough.
+Enlargement of credible sets may be used to mitigate this condition, whenever we are close to the Erd\H os-R\'enyi sub-model, as discussed in \cref{sub:credisconf}.

-Regarding the sizes of credible sets, the most natural way to compile a minimal-order credible set $E_n(X^n)$ in a discrete space like $\Tht_n$, is to calculate the posterior weights $\Pi(\{\tht_n\}|X^n)$ of all $\tht_n\in\Tht_n$, order $\Tht_n$ by decreasing posterior weight into a finite sequence $\{\tht_{n,1},\tht_{n,2},\ldots,\tht_{n,|\Tht_n|}\}$ and define $E_n(X^n)=\{\tht_{n,1},\ldots,\tht_{n,m}\}$, for the smallest $m\geq1$ such that $\Pi(\{\tht_{n,1},\ldots,\tht_{n,m}\}|X^n)$ is greater than or equal to the required credible level.
+Regarding the sizes of credible sets, the most natural way to compile a minimal-order credible set $E_n(X^n)$ in a discrete space like $\Tht_n$, is to calculate the posterior weights $\Pi(\{\tht_n\}|X^n)$ of all $\tht_n\in\Tht_n$, order $\Tht_n$ by decreasing posterior weight into a finite sequence $\{\tht_{n,1},\tht_{n,2},\ldots,\tht_{n,|\Tht_n|}\}$ and define $E_n(X^n)=\{\tht_{n,1},\ldots,\tht_{n,m}\}$, for the smallest $m\geq1$ such that $\Pi(E_n(X^n)|X^n)$ is greater than or equal to the required credible level.
 To provide guarantees regarding the sizes of credible sets, one would like to show that these $E_n(X^n)$ are of an order that is upper bounded with high probability.
 (Although it is not so clear what the upper bound should be, ideally.)